jeremylightsmith/jeremylightsmith.github.io/_posts/2012-11-15-open-space-at-nwea.md

 “From my angle, this is amazing … this is really in our hands, we can make this happen … it makes me want to cry” - the executive sponsor

-h2.
-So what?
+## So what?

 What I saw as an outsider is that in a 1/2 day of conversation, they achieved a tremendous amount of understanding across teams, functions and silos.
 They built relationships.
 And they recognized problems, opportunities, and successes.

 How much does your company get done in a 1/2 day?

-What if your company spent 1 day every quarter breaking down silos, and collectively solving problems and building relationships using "Open Space Technology":http://www.amazon.com/Open-Space-Technology-Users-Guide/dp/1576754766 ?<div style="display:none"><a href="http://fivebestessaywritingservices.blogspot.com/">http://fivebestessaywritingservices.blogspot.com</a></div>
+What if your company spent 1 day every quarter breaking down silos, and collectively solving problems and building relationships using [Open Space Technology](http://www.amazon.com/Open-Space-Technology-Users-Guide/dp/1576754766)